scaleoutsystems/fedn/examples/mnist-pytorch/README.md

 docker-compose -f ../../docker-compose.yaml up minio mongo mongo-express reducer combiner -d
 ```

+### Initialize the federated model
 Now navigate to http://localhost:8090 to see the reducer UI.
-You will be asked to upload the compute package and the seed model from the previous step.
+You will be asked to upload the compute package and the seed model that you created in the previous step.
 Make sure to choose the "PyTorch" helper.

 ### Attach clients
 To attach clients to the network, start by downloading the client configuration file, `client.yaml`.
 You can either navigate to http://localhost:8090/network and download it via the UI, or run the following command.